Murder of Abby Choi: Investigations

 On 27 February 2023, the police proceeded with murder charges against Alex Kwong, his brother and father, while charging Alex Kwong's mother with perverting the course of justice.
 All four suspects, who were officially charged in court, were denied bail and would be held in remand pending investigations.
 Their cases are adjourned to 8 May 2023.
 Ng was charged with abetting a murder suspect, but she is currently released on bail.

 Not only that, it came to light that Alex Kwong was a suspect behind seven alleged cases of theft that occurred for nearly a decade before Choi was killed, and had once absconded despite being scheduled to appear in court in 2015.
 Hence, Kwong was charged in court for these cases as well.
 On 2 March 2023, a sixth suspect, 41-year-old Lam Shun (林舜) was arrested on suspicion of aiding and abetting Kwong to escape Hong Kong by boat for a payment sum of HK$300,000.
 Lam was an employee of a yacht rental company.
 Lam, who was charged on 6 March, was granted bail.
 A seventh suspect named Irene Pun Hau-yin (潘巧賢), a 29-year-old Hong Konger and friend of Alex Kwong, was also arrested in Shenzhen, China on 7 March for abetting Kwong in his attempted escape from Hong Kong, and she was handed over to the Hong Kong authorities.
 Pun was charged on 8 March, and later granted bail of HK$50,000, but she was given a travel ban to prevent her from leaving Hong Kong.

 According to the laws of Hong Kong, a conviction for murder carries the mandatory sentence of life imprisonment.
 Originally, the death penalty was the sole legal punishment for murder in Hong Kong before it was fully abolished in 1993, allowing judges to instead impose life sentences as the permissible penalty for murder.

 In another development of the case, Choi's mother filed a court injunction to forbid Kwong Kau from selling the property linked to her daughter's murder and to seek a declaration that her daughter was the beneficiary owner of that apartment.

+A pre-trial conference was held on 8 May 2023, with six of the seven suspects behind Choi's murder appeared in court.
+The prosecution revealed that bloodstains matching to the DNA of Choi were found inside the car of her former brother-in-law, and over 30 exhibits seized by the police, including knives, chainsaws and hammers from the village, would be sent for DNA processing.

+In December 2023, Choi’s ex-husband and two of her former in-laws were additionally charged with preventing Choi's burial.

+In April 2024, Lam and Pun were jointly charged with preventing the course of justice by having conspiracy to assist Alex Kwong to escape Hong Kong.